 Ombre Technique – It’s an inking technique that I enjoy using blending brushes.
-The aim is to overlap the colours as if bleeding into the next but the transition should be subtle.
+The aim is to overlap the colours but the transition should be subtle.
+It’s as if the colours are bleeding onto each other.

 Helpful tools for this technique will be blending brushes, sponge daubers, decorative masks and a colour wheel (to help with colour combination).
 Make sure that you make your own colour wheel based on ink pads that you have.

 Decorative masks are great for patterns and beautiful designs.
 If you’re looking to purchase them, there are many masks available at the online shop.
-You can also use intricate dies.
+You can also use intricate dies for this technique.
 To make your own masks, use acetate, vellum or thick cardstock.

 Here’s how to ombre: